taih304/Linux-Shell/Physical layer/Inter-task communication.md

 Types of semaphore:

-1. Binary semaphore: Semaphore with value can range only ``0`` and ``1``.
+1. **Binary semaphore**: Semaphore with value can range only ``0`` and ``1``.
 In some systems, binary semaphores are known as mutex locks, as they are locks that provide mutual exclusions.
-2. Counting semaphore: Semaphore with value can range over an unrestricted domain.
+2. **Counting semaphore**: Semaphore with value can range over an unrestricted domain.
 Counting semaphores that are used to manage resources are created so that their initial count value equals the number of resources that are available.
 To obtain control of a resource, a task must first obtain a semaphore—decrementing the semaphore’s count value.
 When the count value reaches zero, there are no free resources.
 When a task finishes with the resource, it ‘gives’ the semaphore back incrementing the semaphore’s count value.

+A mutex can be released by the same thread which acquired it while semaphore (especially binary semaphore when compared to mutex) values can be changed by other thread also.